mohammada59/https-github.com-ahsionline_cookbook_festive_dcd_project/README.md

 ### Bugs
 A number of bugs were caught during the testing process which were fixed.
-Some of these were caused by the DOM manipulation on the add recipe and edit recipe pages.
+Some of these Login ,add recipe and Login backgoundcolor chage in login  pages.

 There are a number of bugs that I am currently aware of that are yet to be fixed.
-* One bug is in the filter options:
+* One bug is in the Login page:
-    * When changing between filter by main ingredient and cuisine all cuisines are temporarly shown before an option in these categories is selected.
+    * During the testing process when i Login the app in responsive mobile view i was getting erro to keyframe user but i try to click back and try again the Login again then work i try couple of time with different device but in 100 times is 1 or 2 time may be get error but i am 100% sure to fix the error.
-* Add Recipe/Edit Recipe
+* Add Recipe
-    * There is a bug caused by the validaion process of WTForms where if an invalid recipe submission is made, i.e. one field is not valid, on reload sometimes the cuisine selector options do not reload.
+    * There are error in Add recipe page in responsive view page was not open but when i delete the loggedin user Result page it was working fine then i add loggedin and resatrt again it was work and know is proper working .
-* Favourite:
+* Result:
-    * I've intermittently experienced an error where if clicked quickly in succession the favourite button might submit to the database twice.
-This seems to be due to some asynchronous behaviour and should be resolved with an async/await function or similar.
+    * I've intermittently experienced an error where if clicked the add recipe button get keyframe user then i try fix and use different device but it is working know perfectly click the publish and redirect the page in Result
+* backgound color
+* during the testing procedure i get some issue when i use app color show the as it is the color i add in css but when i login the app color change i try couple of time it working fine might be sometime got problem finger cross i check again and again it was fix after update the application deploy in Heroku.

 #MONGO_URI
 Set the accompanying config vars: